-The Common Desktop Environment (CDE) provides an easy method of interacting with the Digital UNIX® operating system.
+The Common Desktop Environment (CDE) provides an easy method of interacting with the Tru64 UNIX (formerly DIGITAL UNIX) operating system.
 It is a jointly developed graphical user interface based on industry standards which include the X Consortium's X Window System and the Open Software Foundation's Motif user interface.
 By using the CDE interface, you can use the mouse or keyboard to navigate and interact with applications.